-Teachers keep a daily record of student attendance and will record any absent or tardy students.
-Students arriving late to school (Grades 2-5 after 8:00 and EY-1 after 8:15) should report to the front office to obtain a late slip before going to their first class.
-They will be marked tardy unless they have an excused absence.

-Students who are late due to the late arrival of an HIS bus will not be penalized and will receive an excused slip
+Teachers keep a daily record of student attendance and will record any absent or late students.
+Students arriving late to school (after 8:00 am) should report to the front office to obtain a late slip before going to their first class.
+They will be marked late unless they have an excused absence.
+Students who are late due to the late arrival of an HIS bus will not be penalized and will receive an excused slip.